Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: That's great.
 Wow!
 So, to [start] to wrap everything up – I want to be respectful of your time.

-Robert Stigile: The other thing that I do is uh twice a week.
-Well, normally, on average every day I try to get in anywhere between 7 or 8 to 10,000 steps walking.
-The past few days.
-I haven't been doing that because my guide dog is suffering from an injured paw.
-So we've been taking it easy.
+Robert Stigile: Oh, it's okay.
+I've got nothing to do today.
+Hard to believe that I don't have some meetings or something.
+The other thing that I do is twice a week — normally, on average every day — I try to get in anywhere between 7 or 8 to 10,000 steps walking.
+The past few days, I haven't been doing that because my guide dog is suffering from an injured paw, so we've been taking it easy.
 But then twice a week I have an exercise class that I do, working out with weights and stuff.
-So I'm constantly exercising um, because one of the things with bbs, as you I'm sure are aware, is that you know one of the main side effects is the weight issue.
+So I'm constantly exercising because one of the things with BBS, as you I'm sure are aware, is the weight issue.
 And I have been overweight for who knows how long?
 I started the Imcivree medication a year ago, and between that and walking and my exercise classes, I have so far lost 50 pounds.
+I have a ways to go, but I can't tell you the difference.
+It's like, lately I've been having to buy new clothes, because my clothes don't fit me anymore.
+Which is a good thing to have to buy new clothes, but, like I said, it's mostly between the exercising and the medication of the Imcivree that has really helped me to be able to lose some of that weight.
+I’ve never been able to do it before.

 Rachel Tierney: That's amazing.
 And we did just get exciting news that, I believe in Canada, Imcivree is becoming widely available.
 And um, it seems like it's been a really incredible tool.